DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ![Iron Helm cards](./iron_helm.png)

 I reviewed the Print and Play version available from PNP Arcade for $5.

-But only some expansions are available for print and play.
+### Intro

+Coming from a video game heavy background I've found dungeon crawling board games to often have too much busy work making me less likely to get them out.
+Iron helm on the other hand uses a small set of card decks where games often end at just the right length, making it one of my most played and favourite games.

 ### Official Description